 - Industrial ice-making systems

 - Marketing services to assist companies seeking to penetrate the U.S. market

 - Freshwater aquaculture equipment.

 Although there are incentives against significantly automating onshore fish processing (companies that employ more Namibians are generally afforded larger fishing quotas), there might be export opportunities for U.S. equipment manufacturers.
-As fishing is a capital-intensive industry, Namibian companies are looking to acquire equipment/vessels that will reduce overall operating costs.
+As fishing is a capital-intensive industry, Namibian companies are looking to acquire equipment and/or vessels that reduce overall operating costs.

 Namibian companies interested in expanding their fleets often seek used vessels to avoid large capital outlays.
 However, before entering into an agreement to sell a used fishing vessel, firms are recommended to conduct proper due diligence, as the import of used fishing vessels to Namibia is technically prohibited for safety and environmental reasons.
 Nevertheless, Namibian firms have successfully purchased used vessels in recent years.

 Namibian firms are trying to diversify both their markets and their product lines.
 U.S. firms that can provide assistance with penetrating new seafood markets for both fin fish and shellfish (primarily oysters) or that can provide services (know-how) and equipment for developing value-added products may find willing buyers/partners in Namibia.

-Fishing licenses for certain species, such as pilchard and orange roughy, have been suspended to allow fish stocks to recover.
+Fishing licenses for certain species, such as pilchard and orange, have been suspended to allow fish stocks to recover.